ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C03_What_is_a_Type.md

 Overall, the Python community has increasingly embraced type hints because the benefits (especially for larger projects) have proven valuable: fewer bugs, easier collaboration, improved code quality.
 It's a way to get some advantages of statically typed languages without giving up Python's dynamic flexibility entirely.

-## Static Type Checkers: `mypy`, `pyright`, and Friends
+## Static Type Checkers: `mypy`, `PyRight`, and Friends

 Type hints by themselves do nothing unless you use a tool to check those hints against your code.
 While you might visually inspect code and spot a type mismatch, it's much more reliable to use automated tools.
-Two of the most popular type checking tools for Python are mypy and pyright.
+Two of the most popular type checking tools for Python are MyPy and PyRight.

 - **Mypy:** Mypy has been around since the early days of Python's gradual typing experiment (it was developed alongside PEP 484).
   It's a command-line tool (and a library) that you run on your Python code (or integrate into your editor/IDE) to static-check the types.